kumbulanit/t-sql/tech company/untitled/Module 15 - Executing Stored Procedures/Lesson4_Working_with_Dynamic_SQL.md

         SUM(CASE WHEN e.IsActive = 0 THEN 1 ELSE 0 END) AS InactiveEmployees';
     END

-    -- Add salary statistics if requested
+    -- Add BaseSalary statistics if requested
     IF @IncludeSalaryStats = 1
     BEGIN
         SET @SelectClause = @SelectClause + ',
-        FORMAT(AVG(CASE WHEN e.IsActive = 1 THEN e.BaseSalary END), ''C'') AS AverageSalary,
+        FORMAT(AVG(CASE WHEN e.IsActive = 1 THEN e.BaseSalary END), ''C'') AS AverageBaseSalary,
         FORMAT(SUM(CASE WHEN e.IsActive = 1 THEN e.BaseSalary ELSE 0 END), ''C'') AS TotalPayroll,
         FORMAT(MIN(CASE WHEN e.IsActive = 1 THEN e.BaseSalary END), ''C'') AS MinSalary,
         FORMAT(MAX(CASE WHEN e.IsActive = 1 THEN e.BaseSalary END), ''C'') AS MaxSalary';